 It’s not uncommon for a biker’s legs or arms to get crushed during a motorcycle accident, especially if their heavy bike lands on them.
 A crushed limb cuts off blood flow to the affected area, which can lead to infection.
 Infection can spread and lead to death.
 After an accident victim suffers a crushed limb, doctors attempt to restore blood flow to save the limb, but sometimes this simply is not possible.
 In these cases, doctors are forced to amputate the limb.

 Amputees generally face massive physical and emotional pain due to their injury.
 Losing one or both legs means wheelchair use or coping with the frustrating challenge of how to use a prosthetic device.
 Phantom limb pain is common among amputees, who also must cope with stump pain.
 An amputation requires extensive physical and occupational therapy and also mental health services to cope with the emotional trauma of a permanent disability.

 Sometimes bikers slide along the pavement if they are thrown from their bike during an accident.
 Proper protective gear can mitigate or eliminate road rash.
 But if skin makes contact with the ground, friction leads to severe scrapes and open wounds, which typically are full of sand, dirt, dust, and debris.
 Road rash can lead to severe infections and remove layers of skin, sometimes revealing muscle and bone and leading to severe scarring.

-Moving Forward After a McAllen Motorcycle Accident
+Moving Forward After a Motorcycle Injury in McAllen

 We assume you have contacted the local police to report your accident, or they arrived at the scene to file a report.
 Additionally, you should also visit a doctor to get checked out and treated for your injuries.
 Your next steps can have a large impact on the outcome of your motorcycle accident lawsuit.
 The following tips can protect your rights and give you the best opportunity to receive the maximum amount of compensation commensurate with your motorcycle accident injuries: